Satay Chicken Skewers with Spicy Coconut Peanut Dipping Sauce

 3. Add chicken skewers to container, covering both sides with marinade.
 Cover container and marinate 1 hour or longer in the refrigerator, turning skewers at least once.

-4. While chicken is marinading, place all ingredients in saucepan except coconut extract and lime juice.
-Stirring often, bring sauce to a low boil over medium to medium high heat.
+4. While chicken is marinating, place all ingredients in saucepan except cornstarch/water mixture, coconut extract, and lime juice.
+Stirring often, bring sauce to a low boil over medium-high heat.
+Stirring constantly, add cornstarch/water mixture stirring until sauce thickens.
+Continuing to stir constantly, add coconut extract and cooking another 30 to 60 seconds and remove from heat.

-5. Stirring constantly, add coconut extract and continue to cook 30 to 60 seconds.
-Pour sauce into a bowl, stir in lime juice and let cool for 15 minutes.
+5. Pour sauce into a small bowl, stir in lime juice and let cool for 15 minutes.
 When sauce has cooled, adjust seasonings if necessary.
+If sauce become too thick, thin with a little coconut milk.
 Serve sauce with skewers, either warm or cold.
 Sauce can be made a day ahead, covered and refrigerated for seven days.

 6. Bake: Preheat oven to 375 F. Place skewers on a baking sheet and bake for 6 to 8 minutes, turning skewers once.

-Grill: Light coals about 1 hour ahead, or so that they develop a white ash.
-Or turn gas grill on and set at medium.
-Place skewers over heat and grill for 3 to 4 minutes, rotating skewers several times.
+Grill: Light coals about 1 hour ahead, so that they develop a white ash.
+Or turn gas grill on and set at medium or 375 to 400 degrees F. Place skewers over heat and grill for 6 to 8 minutes, rotating skewers several times.
 Serve skewers hot with sauce on the side.

 Cook’s Note: If using bamboo skewers and broiling or grilling, soak skewers in water for 1 hour or more to prevent from burning on grill.